ggreco77/Transient-Astrophysics-/README.md

 # Aladin and TOPCAT
 It is important to have installed beforehand in your laptops the VO-tools to be used in the School, namely:
-[ALADIN](http://aladin.u-strasbg.fr/) (Download the Aladin.jar file and execute it from a terminal using “java -Xmx2048m -jar Aladin.jar”).
+[ALADIN](http://aladin.u-strasbg.fr/).
+Download the Aladin.jar file and execute it from a terminal using
+                                $ java -Xmx2048m -jar Aladin.jar

-[TOPCAT](http://www.star.bris.ac.uk/~mbt/topcat/) (Download the topcat-full.jar file and execute it from a terminal using “java -jar topcat-full.jar”).
+[TOPCAT](http://www.star.bris.ac.uk/~mbt/topcat/).
+Download the topcat-full.jar file and execute it from a terminal using
+                                $ java -jar topcat-full.jar